NHS charges for people from abroad

 If you have difficulty finding a GP or a dentist who is prepared to register you, contact NHS 24 on 111.

-Even if you are accepted onto a GP or dentist's list of NHS patients, you have to pay charges for some things like prescription charges and dental treatment.
+Even if you are accepted onto a dentist's list of NHS patients, you have to pay charges for dental treatment.

 For more information about charges and the help you might get to pay for them, see Help with health costs.